phoenixframework/phoenix_guides/EE_endpoints.md

 handle the actual routes.

-Let's cover some of the elements of an Endpoint layer by layer from outside moving inward by lookint at the endpoint.ex in the [Hello Phoenix](https://github.com/phoenix-examples/hello_phoenix) sample Phoenix application.
+Let's cover some of the elements of an Endpoint layer by layer from outside moving inward by looking at the endpoint.ex in the [Hello Phoenix](https://github.com/phoenix-examples/hello_phoenix) sample Phoenix application.